ctsanders1/Cryptoversion/README.md

 # Instructions

-Takes JSON price data off of Coinbase to get dollar value of bitcoin and fetches LTC-to-BTC price from BTC-E. You can of course change both of those API requests to exchanged of choice.
+Takes JSON price data off of Coinbase to get dollar value of bitcoin and fetches LTC-to-BTC price from BTC-E. You can of course change both of those API requests to exchanges/coins of choice.

 # Why this?